SakyQr/HorsecombatRevamped/README.md

 ## Installation

-1. Download the latest release from [GitHub Releases](https://github.com/YourUsername/HorsecombatRevampedAgain/releases)
+1. Download the plugin JAR file
 2. Place the JAR file in your server's `plugins` folder
 3. Restart your server
 4. Edit the configuration file to customize settings